solana-developers/professional-education/README.md

   - Local community groups

 - Paid ads possibly, but we didn't last time.
-  - A good strategy with paid engagement is to try a few organic posts and use paid engagement as a force-multiplier for the posts that organically get popular.
-Eg, try five pieces of content, pick the one that performs the best after a 24 hours, and put a budget behind it for paid engagement.
+  - A good strategy with paid engagement is to try a few organic posts and use paid engagement as a force multiplier for the posts that organically get popular.
+Eg, try five pieces of content, pick the one that performs the best after 24 hours, and put a budget behind it for paid engagement.
+  - Target the geographic are for the class
+  - Target accounts that follow general JS/TS developers, rather than accounts that follow blockchain accounts.

 #### Equipment

 Tables, chairs, and monitors/projectors:

-Screens and keyboard/mice are not needed as students bring their own laptops
+Screens and keyboard/mice are not needed as students bring their laptops

 Confirm room layout, eg: